-It is often the case that the first time an individual or company becomes aware that it is subject to an investigation is when investigators appear at their doorstep seeking to conduct a search to locate, seize and retain documentation or other material relevant to an investigation and arrest individuals.
-It is at this point that you should immediately seek legal advice by contacting us on the numbers provided above.
+The first time an individual or company becomes aware that it is subject to an investigation is when investigators appear at their doorstep seeking to conduct a search to locate, seize and retain documentation or other material relevant to an investigation.
+This may also include the arrest individuals.
+It is at this point that you should immediately seek legal advice by contacting us on the numbers provided below.

-Powers of entry can be obtained through statutory powers or by a court order in both criminal and civil cases.
-They are available to a wide range of law enforcement bodies including the police, Serious Fraud Office, Financial Conduct Authority, HM Revenue and Customs, Health and Safety Executive and local authorities.
+Entry can be obtained through statutory powers or by a court order in both criminal and civil cases.
+They are available to a wide range of law enforcement bodies including the police, Serious Fraud Office, Financial Conduct Authority, HM Revenue and Customs, Health and Safety Executive, and local authorities.

-We are also able to provide comprehensive advice about the steps following the aftermath of a search including challenging the legal basis of a search and dealing with any subsequent investigations and prosecutions.
+We also provide comprehensive advice about the steps following the aftermath of a search including challenging the legal basis of a search and dealing with any subsequent investigations and prosecutions.
 We also assist with strategies to avoid reputation damage.